Major update: 31st January 2022

 Some cold water was added so the starting temperature was about 75 deg C and has been cooling for about half an hour.

-It has only been run a few minutes earlier, because hot and cold water were added to give the desired temperature of 50 deg C.
+It has only been run a few minutes earlier because hot and cold water was added to give the desired temperature of 50 deg C.